lrberge/sircon/README.md

 ## Getting started

-This program is a simple executable: `sircon.exe`.
+This program is a simple executable: `bin/sircon.exe`.
 Either you can download it directly from this project, either you can compile it on Windows, provided you have the appropriate toolchain installed ([mysys2](https://www.msys2.org/)).

 ### Compiling on Windows